 With respect to our specialty reinsurance operations, these legal, social and environmental changes may not become apparent until some point in time after their occurrence.
 For example, we could be deemed liable for losses arising out of a matter, such as the potential for industry losses arising out of a pandemic illness that we had not anticipated or had attempted to contractually exclude.
 Moreover, irrespective of the clarity and inclusiveness of policy language, there can be no assurance that a court or arbitration panel will limit enforceability of policy language or not issue a ruling adverse to us.
 Our exposure to these uncertainties could be exacerbated by the increased willingness of some market participants to dispute insurance and reinsurance contract and policy wordings.
 Alternatively, potential efforts by us to exclude such exposures could, if successful, reduce the market's acceptance of our related products.
 The full effects of these and other unforeseen emerging claim and coverage issues are extremely hard to predict.
 As a result, the full extent of our liability under our coverages may not be known for many years after a contract is issued.
-As we increase the contributions from our Specialty Reinsurance segment, including through strategic transactions such as the proposed acquisition of Platinum, we expect that our exposure to this uncertainty will grow as our "long-tail" casualty businesses grow, because in these lines claims can typically be made for many years, making them more susceptible to these trends than our traditional catastrophe business, which is typically more "short-tail."
-While we continually seek to improve the effectiveness of our contracts and claims capabilities, we may fail to mitigate our exposure to these growing uncertainties.
-We are also subject to indemnification obligations and unknown liabilities relating to businesses and assets that we have disposed; such liabilities may exceed our estimated exposures or otherwise result in a loss which could have a material adver
+As we increase the contributions from our Specialty Reinsurance segment, including through strategic transactions such as the proposed acquisition of Platinum, we expect that our exposure to this uncertainty will grow as our "long-tail" casualty businesses grow, because in these lines claims can typically be made for many years, making them more susceptible to these trends than our traditional catastrophe businesse, which is typically more "short-tail."
+While we continually seek to improve the effectiveness of our contracts and claims capabilities relating to businesses and assets that we have disposed; such liabilities may exceed our estimated exposures or otherwise result in a loss which could have a material adverse effect on us.